zjh-ffz/Universal-squares-under-the-tree-of-imaginary-numbers/README.md

 Breakdown Iron Life Path and Breakdown Iron Music mod Producer: @ tanlid1 () Github/gitee Distribution: zjh-ffz (Tapetal Spore411) Beng Tie 13 Yingjie mod producer: @ Yimo _ Cara ()
-Thanks to @ Bai Luobai, Bai Luobai and @ Shuihao water for jointly providing relevant materials.
+Thanks to @ Bai Luobai, and @ Shuihao water for jointly providing relevant materials.
 Also want to thank @ is a fake snake ah joint test
 This modpack has not yet been officially released, so please stay tuned.
 Note: If downloading here is slow, please join one of our QQ groups to download.
 🐧 Group 1: https://qm.qq.com/q/BuBN6qBlpC